sigopt/sigopt-server/README.md

 ./setup.sh
 ```

-On AWS clean installs, you might need to run this as `sudo ./setup.sh`, because of limits on the default user.
+On AWS clean installs, you might need to restart the instance after adding yourself to the `docker` group.

 This should set-up everything you need to just run SigOpt.
 You will need to add the file `root-ca.crt` generated in the `artifacts/tls` directory into your keychain if you are using the self-signed certificates, and then run